Sir Geoff Hurst is an England football legend.

 Born in 1941 in Ashton-under-Lyne, Lancashire, Geoff Hurst secured his place among the World Cup greats when he became the first player to score a hat-trick in a World Cup final.

-Overlooked for the first three World Cup games despite finishing the 1965-66 season as the First Division’s leading goalscorer with 40 goals for West Ham, Geoff Hurst was only given his chance to partner Roger Hunt in the England attack following an injury to Jimmy Greaves.
+He was overlooked for the first three World Cup games despite finishing the 1965-66 season as the First Division’s leading goalscorer with 40 goals for West Ham.
+Geoff Hurst was given a chance to play in the England squad following an injury to Jimmy Greaves.

-During the Argentina match, Hurst scored the winning goal and remained in the England squad for the rest of the tournament, even though Greaves had regained fitness by the time of the final.
+Geoff Hurst scored the winning goal against Argentina.
+As a result, he remained in the England squad for the rest of the tournament.

 The 1966 World Cup Final

-West Germany took the lead from a goal by Helmut Haller, but six minutes later, Bobby Moore was fouled just inside the German half of the field.
+West Germany took the lead, but Bobby Moore was fouled just inside the German half of the field six minutes later.

-Moore quickly picked himself up and delivered the free kick to Hurst, totally unmarked in his run as the Germans regrouped.
+Moore quickly picked himself up and delivered the free kick to Hurst, totally unmarked as the Germans regrouped.
 The goalkeeper seemed frozen as the header thundered past him, levelling the match.
-England won a corner in the second half with 15 minutes left on the clock.
+England won a corner in the second half with 15 minutes left.
 Alan Ball took it, bending the ball to Hurst on the edge of the area.
 Hurst turned to shoot, and the ball deflected high into the air, falling onto the boot of Martin Peters, who smashed the ball into the back of the net.

 The Germans equalised in the game’s last minutes, forcing extra time.
 The following 30 minutes shaped the rest of Hurst’s life…

 Hurst struck a shot towards the goal, falling backwards as he did so.
 The ball beat the goalkeeper, hit the crossbar, and bounced down before Wolfgang Weber headed it out for a corner.
-England’s players wanted the goal, but the German players and fans were adamant that the ball had not crossed the line.
-The referee was unsure and decided to consult his linesman, who signalled that the ball had crossed the line, and the goal was given.
+England’s players wanted the goal, but the Germans were adamant the ball had not crossed the line.
+The referee was unsure and consulted his linesman, who signalled that the ball had crossed the line, and the goal was given.

-This goal was one of the most controversial and famous goals in World Cup history.
+This was one of the World Cup’s most controversial and famous goals.

 “And here comes Hurst, he’s got… (notices invaders)